-Alternatively referred to as a cold start, hard boot, and hard start, cold boot is the process of powering on a computer from a powered-off state.
+Alternatively called a cold start, hard boot, and hard start, cold boot is the process of powering on a computer from a powered-off state.
 For example, when you first turn your computer on after being off for the night you are cold booting the computer.

-A cold boot is never referred to as a cool boot.
+A cold boot is never called a cool boot.

 How to cold boot a computer that is running?